ktechboston/db_utils/README.md

 # db_utils library

+## Intoduction
+Db-utils is a Python package that standardizes interactions with various types of databases.
+Db-utils is a collection of modules that lowers the bar to viewing, extracting, and analyizing data from various sources including:

+ * Redshift
+ * Snowflake
+ * Postgres
+ * Mysql
+ * Sqlserver
+ * sqlite
+ * s3
+ * dynamoDB

 ## Docker
 One line command to start a Docker container with db-utils installed.
 This will run on any system that is running Docker.
 A juypter notebook will open up on port 8888, just copy and paste the url from the terminal into your prefered browser.